wizonesolutions/habitrpg-todo-sync/README.md

 **Under construction.
-It currently adds all the RTM tasks you've created in the past week to HabitRPG.** Read the plan at: https://trello.com/card/remember-the-milk/50e5d3684fe3a7266b0036d6/21.
+It currently adds all the RTM tasks you've created in the past week to HabitRPG and does not add duplicates anymore.**

+Read the plan at: https://trello.com/card/remember-the-milk/50e5d3684fe3a7266b0036d6/21.
 And see issue #1.

 HabitRPG Todo Synchronization
 =============================